Kwon Ri-se

 Kwon Ri-se (August 16, 1991 – September 7, 2014), known professionally as Rise, was a South Korean singer.
 She was a member of the South Korean girl group Ladies' Code under Polaris Entertainment.
-Prior to her joining Ladies' Code, she participated in Miss Korea 2009 and was crowned as "Miss Korea Japan Jin".
+Prior to her joining Ladies' Code, she was crowned "Miss Korea Japan Jin" in the Miss Korea Japan 2009 pageant and represented Japan in Miss Korea 2009.
 She was one of the Top 12 contestants of MBC's Star Audition The Great Birth.

-She died in a car crash at age 23.
+She died on September 7, 2014 at age 23 after succumbing to injuries she sustained from a car crash that occurred four days earlier.

 Biography

-Kwon was born in Japan and was a fourth-generation Korean Japanese.
+Kwon was born in Japan and was a third-generation Korean Japanese.
+She has one sister, Kwon Ri-ae, who participated in Miss Korea 2007.
 She attended Fukushima Korea Junior High School, Tokyo Korean School and completed her university education at Seikei University, majoring in Economics and Business Administration.
 Before joining Ladies' Code, Kwon was also active as a model and previously participated in Miss Korea 2009 as the Japan representative.
 She signed with KeyEast after Star Audition The Great Birth in 2011.

 In 2011, Kwon appeared in the third season of MBC's reality show We Got Married, where she was paired up with former Birth of a Great Star contestant, David Oh.
 She also filmed a LG commercial for LG Optimus 3D with David Oh in the same year.

 In 2013, Kwon's contract with KeyEast expired and she went on to sign a contract with Polaris Entertainment as she wished to pursue a music career.

 Music career

-2013–2014: Music debut with Ladies' Code

 On February 24, 2013, a teaser for Kwon was released on Polaris Entertainment's official YouTube channel.
 After a series of video teasers of the members of Ladies' Code, the music video for their debut was released on March 6, 2013.
 Their debut EP, Code#1 Bad Girl was released on March 7, 2013, through online music stores and the group performed on M Countdown on the same day.

-On September 1, 2013, Ladies' Code released the video teaser for their second EP's title song, Pretty Pretty.
-The music video for the title track was released on September 3, 2013, and the EP, Code#02 Pretty Pretty, was released on September 5, 2013.
-On February 13, 2014, the official music video for their first single, So Wonderful was released and the group performed the new song for the first time on M!
-Countdown on February 13.

-On August 6, 2014, the music video for Ladies' Code second single, Kiss Kiss was released on Loen Music's official YouTube channel and the single was released on August 7, 2014.
+Ladies' Code went on to release a second EP, Code#02 Pretty Pretty, on September 5, 2013, and two new singles, So Wonderful and Kiss Kiss, in February and August 2014.